Power Purchase Agreement Canada

 Power Purchase Agreements with Alberta Renewable Energy Projects

 Why Enter into a power purchase agreement and Who Can Do It?

 Power Purchase Agreements (PPAs) are a transaction structure that provide corporations the opportunity to profitably reduce their net carbon emissions without incurring any upfront capital expenditures.
-As of 2022, at both current and forecasted market electricity prices, entering into a well-structured power purchase agreement with a renewable energy project in Alberta would provide corporations with both a profit on the transaction AND the associated carbon offsets power generated from the project.
+As of the start of 2023, at both current and forecasted market electricity prices, entering into a well-structured power purchase agreement with a renewable energy project in Alberta would provide corporations with both a profit on the transaction AND the associated carbon offsets power generated from the project.

 As a result of these strong forecasted economics, corporations have entered into power purchase agreements with renewable energy projects in Alberta in order to:

 1) Meet government mandated carbon compliance obligations (such as the Technology Innovation and Emissions Reduction Regulation in Alberta);

 2) Offset hard to abate carbon emissions and achieve voluntary net carbon emissions reductions targets in order to meet ESG goals; and,

 3) Hedge their long-term exposure to rising Alberta electricity and Canadian-carbon commodity prices.